-Is HR a Good Job?
+Is HR Management a Good Job?

-If you love working with people and want to play an important role in the long term success of an organization, then working as a human resources manager could be a great fit.
+If you love working with people and want to play an important role in the long-term success of an organization, then working as a human resources manager could be a great fit.

 How Much Do HR Managers Make?

 How much you can make as an HR manager depends on where you work.
-The median annual wage for human resources managers was $116,720 in 2019, according to BLS data.
+The median annual wage for human resources managers was $126,230 in 2021, according to BLS data.

-Is Being a Human Resources Manager Hard?
+Is It Hard to Become a Human Resources Manager?

 Being a human resources manager requires more than education and professional experience.
-It also requires key soft skills that can be less tangible to develop than technical skills or industry knowledge.
+It also requires soft skills that can be less tangible to develop than technical skills or industry knowledge.

 “You have to be a person of integrity,” Gualco said.
 “We have access to the most vital and personal information of an employee.
 We’re involved in discussions within the organization of the utmost confidentiality ...
 To be a valued HR manager, you have to be able to be trusted.”

 Being a good human resources manager also requires a commitment to continued learning.
-Employment laws and regulations change regularly and an organization’s focus on issues like diversity, remote work and workplace safety can also change, said Jammer.
+Employment laws and regulations change regularly, and an organization’s focus on issues like diversity, remote work and workplace safety can also change, said Jammer.

 “HR is a great balancing act between knowing the law, applying the law and having enough compassion to look for gray areas to help people and companies proceed accordingly,” said Jammer.